DHTMLX/docs-kanban/docs/index.md

 # DHTMLX Kanban overview

 JavaScript Kanban is an effective solution for the workflow visualization.
 The widget helps you better understand your business processes and gain an overview of your team workload.
-This flexible tool can work with any number of cards.
+This flexible tool can work with any number of cards, columns and swimlanes.
 Fully written in pure JavaScript and CSS, the component can be easily set and customized as well as integrated into any web app or web page.

 ## Kanban structure­

 ### Toolbar

-The **Toolbar** of Kanban is a separate part of the interface.
-It includes a ***search bar*** for searching the needed cards and ***special controls*** for adding new columns and rows.
-You can change the toolbar structure by adding custom elements or changing the order of the built-in controls.
+**Toolbar** of Kanban is a separate part of the interface.
+It includes a search bar for *searching* cards, a control for *sorting* cards by the specified parameters and controls for *adding new columns and rows*.
+You can flexibly manage the searching and sorting logic as well as change the Toolbar structure by adding custom elements or changing the order of the built-in ones.
 Read more in the [Configuration](./guides/configuration#toolbar) section.

 ![Kanban Toolbar](assets/js_kanban_toolbar.png)

 ### Board

-The **Board** is the main part of Kanban.
-It consists of the ***cards*** distributed into *columns* and *rows*.
+The **Board** is main part of Kanban.
+It consists of the cards distributed into columns and rows (swimlanes).
 You can flexibly configure the cards appearance as well as apply a custom template.
 Read more in the [Configuration](./guides/configuration#cards) section.

 On the **Board** panel you can work with the ***cards***, ***columns*** and ***rows*** in the following way: